 Members can check out the Volunteer Schedule posted at the Club for upcoming events, rentals & bonspiels.

-For more information on volunteering, please send email to Amy Doyle at email@example.com
+For more information on volunteering, please send email to Anita Gilmer at firstname.lastname@example.org

 What else is there to know?
 On the curling side you’re expected to get a spare if you can’t make it to the club for your next scheduled game.
 If you are unable to get a spare, contact your skip so that he/she is also aware.
 A list of spares is available on the draw schedules which are provided by each League Convener.